How to Care for Your Pet Budgie

-- Separate food and water bowls
+- Food bowls and water bowls

-- Perches – preferably wood not plastic.
-You can use natural branches as perches such as those from willow, elder and apple trees.
+- Perches: Preferably wood, not plastic.
+You can use natural branches as perches, such as those from willow, elder and apple trees.
 Branches of different widths will help your budgie exercise its feet and keep its nails short.

-- Toys especially swings, bells, ladders and mirrors
+- Toys, especially swings, bells, ladders and mirrors.

 - Food (see separate section below)

-- Sandpaper for base of cage
+- Sandpaper for the base of the cage.

 - Grit (see separate section below)